TokenScript-Framework/papers/src/papers/smart-token-paper.md

 In the current web ecosystem, trust anchors are the domain of a few centralized entities, which has led to a web that is both siloed and constrained by the strategic priorities of these entities.
 By allowing anyone to develop and maintain trust anchors, the gatekeepers could be removed to enable a web that is more resilient, diverse, and conducive to innovation.

-The method of decentralisation of Trust Anchors, Smart Token, will be elaborated shortly, for now let's first look at the implications.

 With the removal of centralized control over trust anchors, web services would no longer be limited to integrating a narrow set of core functionalities.
 Instead, they could leverage a wide array of trust anchors tailored to their specific needs.
 This would lead to a seamless and cohesive user experience, as services could integrate more deeply with one another.

 ## Missed Opportunities of Decentralised Trust Anchors

-### Enabling Smaller Trust Anchors

-**Missed Opportunity:** Decentralized trust anchors would allow smaller entities to establish their own credibility mechanisms.
-This could lead to a proliferation of niche platforms that can cater to specific community needs or specialized markets without the need for endorsement from large internet giants.

-**Example:** In the car insurance industry, small insurers could use decentralized trust anchors to validate car ownership, driver identity, and maintenance records without relying on cumbersome paper processes.
-This could streamline operations and allow them to offer competitive rates and services.

 ### Overcoming Barriers to Competition